Playjasb2/Playjasb2/README.md

 - 🔭 I’m currently working on a [Simple-C Compiler][compiler]
 - 🌱 I’m currently learning about Spring Boot and SwiftUI 😃
 - 🥅 2021 Goals: Strengthen my current skills and explore new opportunities
-- ⚡ Fun fact: Creating software
+- ⚡ Fun fact: Seeing how my code would all fit together to construct some piece of software is what led me into computer science to begin with.
+Seeing how the computer would understand the instructions I provide fascinated me to the point that I would want to harness this potential of making lives easier through automation.

 ### Connect with me: